FrankHB/pl-docs/en-US/calling-for-language-features.md

 ## Various control primitives

-Control effect should be reified, not by providing more build-in control primitives.
+Control effect shall be reified, not by providing more build-in control primitives.

 ### Sequential control